Inclusive Green Economy

-Cambodia has been blessed with economic growth.
+In the past few decades, Cambodia has enjoyed an impressive economic growth.
 However, this growth has not been inclusive to all Cambodian citizens.
-Like many other countries around the globe as well as within Southeast Asia, there is wide inequality in Cambodia in ownership of physical assets and access to essential services.
-As an example, the richest in Cambodia earn in a day what the lowest-income earner makes in 10 years.
+Inequality persists in many countries around the world, and in Cambodia, it ranges from the ownership of physical assets to access to essential services.
+The richest individuals in Cambodia earn in a day the equivalent of the salaries generated by the lowest-income earner in 10 years.
 In their study on inequality reduction in Cambodia, Nhem et al. (2018) argue that income inequality has grown by over 20% from 1999 to 2014.
 Women earn between 70%-90% of what men earn in economic activities.
-Also, women account for 2.5 times of unpaid care work that of their male counterparts.
-The country's GDP does not reveal the level of income inequality and the lower living-standards of the low-income groups.
+Also, women account for 2.5 times of unpaid care work more than their male counterparts.
+The country's gross domestic product (GDP) does not reveal the level of income inequality and the lower living-standards of the low-income groups.
 The GDP perspective masks the socio-political and environmental impact as well as the reality of the economic struggle of most Cambodians.
-One way to address this issue is through the Inclusive and Green Economy lens.
+One way to address this issue is through an inclusive and green economy lens.

-Today's dominant economic model generates widespread environmental/climate and health risks, encourages wasteful consumption and production which results in inequality, resource scarcity, environmental damage and ultimately conflicts that displaces masses of people across borders.
-In this outcome Women and children are often impacted more than men.
-This is not sustainable nor is it acceptable.
-An alternative to this is an “Inclusive and Green Economy Model” which aims to reduce inequality and empower women.
-Due to different gender roles women, and men are impacted unequally in the dominant (neo-liberal) economic model.
+Today's dominant economic model generates widespread environmental, climate and health risks, encourages wasteful consumption and production, which results in inequality, resource scarcity, environmental damage and ultimately conflicts that displace masses of people across borders.
+Women and children are often impacted more than men.
+Oxfam believes that this is not sustainable nor is it acceptable, and as an alternative, has created an “Inclusive and Green Economy Model”, which aims to reduce inequality and empower women.
+Due to different gender roles, women, and men are impacted unequally.
 Women have less access to economic opportunities and are underrepresented politically.
-Therefore, transitioning to an inclusive and green economic model will also accelerate gender equality where women are decisionmakers, entrepreneurs, workers, and consumers as one of the main tenants of inclusion is the participation of women.
+Transitioning to an inclusive and green economic model will therefore accelerate gender equality and strengthen women’s position in decision making, entrepreneurship, their worker and consummation, as one of the main tenants of inclusion is the participation of women.

 Fisherwoman in Kratie province.
 Photo: Oxfam

-- Renewable Energy / Green Energy – Off Grid Energy / Energy Policy
+- Renewable Energy, Green Energy, Off Grid Energy, Energy Policies

-- Green/Sustainable Finance – Technical Advisory (TA) to access Green Finance
+- Green and Sustainable Finance – offering technical advisory to access Green Finance

 We work with an Inclusive Green Economy Lens to reach our objectives: